top of page

 • Certified Level 1 Clinician with TalkTools Oral Placement Therapy techniques for sensory-motor, speech, and feeding issues

-• PECS Level 1 & Level 2 training, trained in transitioning from PECS to speech-generating devices
+• PECS Level 1 & Level 2 training, trained in transitioning from PECS to Speech-Generating Devices (SGD)

 tryiton_2579d80f-4384-4143-a05a-a57f88c95e24png.png